 For questions about the COVID vaccine mandate contact email@example.com.

 (UPDATED - 7/30/2021) Rutgers Fall 2021 University Operating Policy and Vaccination Updates for International Students

 How do the university's fall 2021 plans impact international students? +

 Rutgers is planning to welcome all students back to campus, including our 8,000+ international students, for the fall 2021 semester.
 While we hope to provide an in-person experience for all students, we also understand that there are several variables that may impact an international student’s ability to arrive on-campus for the fall.
 Please be assured that Rutgers will continue to support you in your educational journey, on-campus as well as online.

-As an International student, we realize you may have many questions about this requirement.
+As an International student, we realize you may have many questions related to the University's plans and evolving pandemic related circumstances.
 We have tried to answer some of your questions in the FAQs below and this will be supplemented as additional information becomes available.